akikoo/one-web-boilerplate/README.md

 Server Side Includes.
 The framework can easily be plugged into Continuous Integration solutions, such as Jenkins: http://jenkins-ci.org.

-This framework doesn't include any grid.
-You decide how you build your site.
-However, if you need a grid, have a look at the Fluid Grid that supports both Sass (SCSS) and LESS CSS: http://akikoo.github.com/Fluid-Grid/.
+This framework also includes a dynamic grid system called the Fluid Grid: http://akikoo.github.com/Fluid-Grid/.
 Sass/Compass is used by default, both in One Web Boilerplate and the Fluid Grid.

 ## File structure